google/trillian-website/content/summit2026/talks/sigstore.md

 opportunity to revisit the system architecture and focus the design around the transparency log as the primary enabler of simplicity and auditability.

-Sigstore will provide ""keyless"" identity-bound signatures rooted in transparency.
+Sigstore will provide "keyless" identity-bound signatures rooted in transparency.
 We'll explore how this shift shrinks verification metadata down to just a signed checkpoint while still preserving Sigstore's security and threat models.
 Finally, we will discuss how a new leaf format elegantly